 UPCAT Science Review Tips and Tricks

-- Download or create your own flashcards to help you remember key terms, concepts, and formulas.
+- Download or create flashcards to help you remember key terms, concepts, and formulas.

 - Challenge yourself by answering difficult questions containing graphs and data from scientific research.
 These often appear in the actual UPCAT.

-- There are relatively fewer questions from Physics than from other scientific subjects but this may vary from year to year.
-Use critical thinking skills to analyze situations and come up with the best answers.
+- There are relatively fewer questions from Physics than from other scientific subjects, but this may vary from year to year.
+Use critical thinking skills to analyze situations and find the best answers.

-- While the Science subtest usually has an even distribution of questions for all subjects, recent UPCAT takers claim that they encountered more Earth Science-related questions.
-However, UPCAT questions are different every year so instead of letting recent trends influence how you review for the exam, take them with a grain of salt and allot an equal amount of review time to each Science subject.
+- While the Science subtest usually has an even distribution of questions for all subjects, recent UPCAT takers claim they encountered more Earth Science-related questions.
+However, UPCAT questions differ yearly, so instead of letting current trends influence how you review for the exam, take them with a grain of salt and allot an equal amount of review time to each Science subject.

-- Each time you study a concept, try to discuss it in your own words either in writing or through storytelling.
-This way, you will remember them better and won’t fall victim to tricky questions.
+- Each time you study a concept, try to discuss it in your own words in writing or through storytelling.
+This way, you will remember them better.

 UPCAT Science Practice Tests (FREE PDF Downloads)